 If you obtained the source from a Git repository (or any other source control system), there's no ./configure script as it's not kept in version control.
-To create the script, Autotools needs to be bootstrapped.
+To create the script, the build system needs to be bootstrapped.
 There are many ways to do this, but the easiest one is to use autoreconf:

-'''

 autoreconf -vi

-'''